abletech/easy-api/README.md

 Easy::Api::Error objects have a code (e.g. 404) and a message (e.g. 'Resource not found')

+### Using Easy::Api

+Add the following line to all Api Controllers:

+    include Easy::Api

+Then in your Api actions, do your logic inside a block:

+     easy_api do |api|
+        api.parcel = Parcel.first
+        api.status_code = 200
+        api.success = true
+        api.render_result(format: params[:format])
+     end

+If the request is a success, you must set

+     api.status_code = 200
+     api.success = true

+and you can also set any other values you want to send back, e.g.

+    api.parcel = Parcel.first

+If the request is unsuccessful, you must set the status_code, e.g.

+    api.status_code = 401

+and you also need to set error to be an instance of Easy::Api::Error, e.g.

+    api.error = Easy::Api::Error.new(:unauthorized)

+Then render the result

+     api.render_result(format: params[:format])

+If your API supports callbacks these can also be passed

+     api.render_result(format: params[:format], callback: params[:callback])

 ### Using Easy::Api::ControllerMethods

+**Depricated**

 Add the following line to all Api Controllers:

     include Easy::Api::ControllerMethods